 Background and aims: Injection drug use is considered as an international public health threat that can lead to serious health-related outcomes.
 The aim of this study was to obtain a profile of injection drug users (IDUs) in Kermanshah, Iran, in 2017.

-Methods: This cross-sectional study was carried out on 606 male (IDUs) that were recruited from 2 Drop In Centers (DICs) in Kermanshah using snowball sampling.
-Continuous variables are expressed as mean ± standard deviation, and categorical variables are presented as frequency and percentage.
+Methods: This cross-sectional study was carried out on 606 male IDUs who were recruited from 2 drop-in centers in Kermanshah using a snowball sampling method.
+Continuous and categorical variables are expressed as the mean and standard deviation, as well as frequency and percentage, respectively.

-Conclusion: Based on findings of this study, heroin, methamphetamine and opium had the most frequency injection among male IDUs in Kermanshah and age at first drug injection is low among them.
-Wider coverage prevention programs including harm reduction programs, and counseling centers with improved quality of services, treatment programs, greater attention to HRD-based counseling and education are highly recommended.
+Conclusion: Based on the findings of this study, heroin, methamphetamine, and opium had the highest frequency injection among male IDUs in Kermanshah, and the age of the first drug injection was low among these individuals.
+Accordingly, wider coverage prevention programs are highly recommended, including harm reduction programs, counseling centers with improved quality of services, treatment programs, and greater attention to human resource development-based counseling and education.